NeuralEnsemble/python-neo/doc/source/rawio.rst

 or get_analog_signal_t_start has the additional restriction that all such channels must have the same t_start and signal_size.

+Such subsets of channels may be available in specific RawIOs by using the get_group_signal_channel_indexes method, if the RawIO has defined separate group_ids for each group with those common characteristics.

 Example with BlackrockRawIO for the file FileSpec2.3001::

     >>> raw_sigs = reader.get_analogsignal_chunk(channel_indexes=None) #Take all channels